 Viewing Executive Report, Results Charts and Vulnerability Reports

 - To view the Executive scan Report, click the Executive Report button beside the device name.

-- To view the Charts page that contains at-a-glance summary of the scan results on the device and graphical representations of proportions of identified vulnerabilities according to their categories , click the charts page button in the row of the Device.
+- To view the Charts page that contains at-a-glance summary of the PCI Scan results on the device and graphical representations of proportions of identified vulnerabilities according to their categories , click the charts page button in the row of the Device.